coding-blocks-archives/ML-Noida-2019-Jan-Morning/assignments/assignment_2.md

  * Complete quiz based on KNN at online.codingblocks.com course assigned to you.

 ## Bonus task
- * Try K-Means observation above with diffent subsets of features and list down accuracy.
-(Comparing with given data)
+ * Try K-Means observation above with diffrent subsets of features and list down accuracy deviations.
+ * Can we somehow make K-Means to depned of feature weights.
- * Note down observations (which fields are more important and should have been given more weight)
+ * Note down observations (which fields are more important and should have been given more weight).